FinancialComputingUCL/DRL_for_Active_High_Frequency_Trading/README.md

 ### Code usage

-The code can be run through main.py and the parameters can be set through the argument parser where each parameter is explained in the code.
+The code can be run through main.py and the parameters can be set through the argument parser (each parameter is explained in the code).

 ### How to cite